Abertay-University-SDI/Breakout/README.md

 Compiler issue fixed.
 Issue was a circular dependancy in the powerup baseclass where it had a reference to the Fireball class which uses powerup baseclass as its parent. issue was fixed by removing the unnecessary include.

+Added mouse controls to the paddle so can now be controlled with either the mouse or the keyboard, if the mouse is over the window mouse controls are prioritised, to use keyboard take the mouse away from the window and use keyboard